Your privacy is critically important to us.

 Gathering of Personally-Identifying Information.

-Certain visitors to Droplr’s website choose to interact with Droplr in ways that require Droplr to gather personally-identifying information.
+Certain visitors to Droplr’s service choose to interact with Droplr in ways that require Droplr to gather personally-identifying information.
 The amount and type of information that Droplr gathers depends on the nature of the interaction.
 Those who engage in transactions with Droplr are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, Droplr collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Droplr.
 Droplr does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

-Droplr may collect statistics about the behavior of visitors to its websites.
+Droplr may collect statistics about the behavior of visitors to its services.
 For instance, Droplr may monitor the most popular blogs on the WordPress.com site or use spam screened by the Akismet service to help identify spam.
 Droplr may display this information publicly or provide it to others.
 However, Droplr does not disclose personally-identifying information other than as described below.

 Protection of Certain Personally-Identifying Information

-Droplr discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on Droplr’s behalf or to provide services available at Droplr’s website, and (ii) that have agreed not to disclose it to others.
-Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Droplr’s websites, you consent to the transfer of such information to them.
+Droplr discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on Droplr’s behalf or to provide services available by Droplr, and (ii) that have agreed not to disclose it to others.
+Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Droplr’s service, you consent to the transfer of such information to them.
 Droplr will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
 Other than to its employees, contractors and affiliated organizations, as described above, Droplr discloses potentially personally-identifying and personally-identifying information only when required to do so by law, or when Droplr believes in good faith that disclosure is reasonably necessary to protect the property or rights of Droplr, third parties or the public at large.
 If you are a registered user of the Droplr website and have supplied your email address, Droplr may occasionally send you an email, or if you have signed in with OAuth using your Twitter credentials, Droplr may occasionally send you a Direct Message on Twitter’s website, to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with Droplr and our products.
 We primarily use our various product blogs to communicate this type of information, so we expect to keep this type of email and/or messaging to a minimum.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.
 Droplr takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.

 In compliance with the Privacy Shield Principles, Droplr commits to resolve complaints about our collection or use of your personal information.
 EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Droplr at firstname.lastname@example.org